 The ecological significance of these aquatic habitats in Saanich shouldn't be underestimated.
-Up to 1/3 of all bird species ever recorded in British Columbia have been observed at Panama Flats, a unique old-field floodplain, over a period of two years.21 become significant contributors to preserving biodiversity.
+Up to 1/3 of all bird species ever recorded in British Columbia have been observed at Panama Flats, a unique old-field floodplain, over a period of two years.

+As urbanization fragments Saanich's natural landscape, smaller aquatic ecosystems have become significant contributors to preserving biodiversity.
 These spaces act as refuges for small mammals, amphibians, insects, and birds that need to rest and feed while they travel.
 Even smaller waterbodies in neighbourhoods and on golf courses act as linkages supporting the greater aquatic ecological network in Saanich.